BryanSchuetz/the-theme/_posts/2019-06-20-building-coffee-cloud-a-precision-ag-tool-used-by-farmers-across-central-america.md

 thumbnail: "/uploads/cover.png"
 featured-image: "/uploads/cover.png"
 weight: 10
+summary: Coffee rust has menaced the global coffee industry for more than a century, but particularly in the era of climate change.
 ---

 Coffee rust has menaced the global coffee industry for more than a century, but particularly in the era of climate change.
 Nevertheless, effective, coordinated action between coffee producing countries across Central America has remained elusive, and as a result the disease has spread—to devastating effect.
 In 2012 and 2013, coffee rust reduced the region’s coffee production by 15 percent, including a staggering 31 percent in Honduras.
 The figure below shows the losses each country suffered during that season.